Take Me Out (song): Other versions

 In 2006, an acoustic version of "Take Me Out" was recorded in Benton Harbor, Michigan, United States.
 This version of the song appeared as a B-side to the exclusive fan club release of "Swallow, Smile".
 The song was covered by the Scissor Sisters in 2004 on the B-side to their single "Mary" and "Filthy/Gorgeous".
 In Australia, the song received substantial airplay and was ranked number 44 on Triple J's Hottest 100 of 2004 while the original version was ranked number one.

 "Weird Al" Yankovic used a portion of the song for the polka medley "Polkarama!", from his 2006 album Straight Outta Lynwood.
 In 2008, Ryan Lewis produced a mash-up, combining "Take Me Out" with 2Pac's "Crooked Nigga Too".

-American rock band Gentry Blue covered the song in 2023, including elements like more synthesizers and electric violin.

 Usage in media

-"Take Me Out" was featured in the trailer for the 2008 film Hancock and in the soundtracks of the video games Madden NFL 2005, NHL 2005, and Shaun White Skateboarding, being playable in Guitar Hero, Guitar Hero: Smash Hits, the US version of SingStar Pop, Just Dance 2, Dance Dance Revolution Universe 2 and Rocksmith.
+"Take Me Out" was used in television commercials promoting the release of the PlayStation Portable in 2005.
+It was also featured in the trailer for the 2008 film Hancock and season 4 of the Apple TV+ series For All Mankind.

+It appeared in the soundtracks for the video games Madden NFL 2005, NHL 2005, and Shaun White Skateboarding.
+The song was playable in the music video games Guitar Hero, Guitar Hero Smash Hits, the US version of SingStar Pop, Just Dance 2, Dance Dance Revolution Universe 2 and Rocksmith.

 In 2017, the song was used in an advertisement for Ralph Lauren's Polo Red fragrance.